 We already knew how to upgrade Fedora Silverblue to next available version.
-What if there is a problem with an update or upgrade?
+What if there is a problem after updating or upgrading the Fedora Silverblue?
 No worries!
-Fortunately, Silverblue keeps a record of previous version, so we can easily downgrade or rollback Fedora Silverblue to previous version in no time.
+Fortunately, Silverblue keeps a record of previous versions, so we can easily downgrade or rollback Fedora Silverblue to previous version in no time.
 This can be helpful if the new version is unstable and/or not working properly.

 Rollback Fedora Silverblue To Previous Version

 We can downgrade Fedora Silverblue version to the previous working version either temporarily or permanently.

 To temporarily rollback Silverblue to previous version, just reboot your machine and choose the previous version from the Grub boot menu.
 If boot menu is not visible, hit any key as soon as the Bios logo appears.

 You can work in the old version as long as everything is fine.
 Once you reboot the system, you will be logged in to the latest version by default.